san-sei/documents/content/en/docs/For_users/activate_work_account.md

   <img class="modal-content" id="img01">
 </div>

-When your organization rolls out IDmelon, one of your organization’s admins sends an invitation email to your work email address to activate your work account.
+When your organization rolls out {{< params "IDmelon" >}}, one of your organization’s admins sends an invitation email to your work email address to activate your work account.
 From then on, you will be able to use your smartphone as a FIDO security key.

 ## Preparation